Welcome to Filey Museum…

 From Fishing to Farming to Seaside Fun – you’ll discover the charm, secrets and history of Filey here.

-Tucked away in the “old town”, close to the 12 century St Oswalds Church, the museum was originally two single storey cottages with thatched roofs and are the oldest domestic buildings in Filey, as shown by the date 1696 above one of the doors.
+Tucked away in the ‘old town’, close to the 12th century St Oswald’s Church, the Museum was originally two single storey cottages with thatched roofs and are believed to be the oldest domestic buildings in Filey, as shown by the date 1696 above one of the doors.
 In the late 1960s, Filey Urban District Council invited the Filey Local History Society to establish a museum.
-The museum opened in May 1971 with a great amount of community support particularly the Filey Lions Club.
+The Museum opened in May 1971 with a great amount of community support, particularly the Filey Lions Club.

 In 2024, the building (owned by Filey Town Council) underwent a major refurbishment, employing local tradesmen wherever possible.